 We are committed to engaging with our customers, staff and artists on environmental issues, and to collaborate with local and national environmental causes and organisations.
 Our recent projects include:

-Giving a platform to climate change campaign groups including Greenpeace, Music Declares Emergency, Oxfam, Extinction Rebellion, and Youth Climate Justice Activists.
+- Giving a platform to climate change campaign groups including Greenpeace, Music Declares Emergency, Oxfam, Extinction Rebellion, and Climate Live.

 LOCAL IMPACTS AND BIODIVERSITY

-We carried out an Economic Impact Assessment in 2021 to understand the potential impact of the festival on the local Reading economy, and carry out ecological surveys to ensure that Reading Festival avoids negatively impacting the wildlife that live on the site all year round
+We carried out an Economic Impact Assessment in 2021 to understand the potential impact of the festival on the local Reading economy, and carry out ecological surveys as required by the landowner to ensure that Rockstar Energy presents Reading Festival avoids negatively impacting the wildlife that live on the site all year round.

-We have supported a number of local projects including the Mapledurham Pavilion, the Bell Tower Community Association, the Sea Scouts Group, Reading Museum, and the Warren and District Residents Association.
+We have supported several local projects including the Mapledurham Pavilion, the Bell Tower Community Association, the Sea Scouts Group, Reading Museum, and the Warren and District Residents Association.
 We are part of local development consultation teams such as the Rivermead Academy development and the Rivermead Leisure Centre.